denten-books/plain-text/2-device.md

 Under these conditions, it becomes increasingly more difficult to "hold away" and to "grasp the object" apart from the subject.
-Some may celebrate this moment as a triumph over Cartesian dualism, the deserved decline of humanism, or the ascendancy of a world oriented towards objects.
-These considerations risk losing sight of the political reality that the loss of poetics entails.
+Some may celebrate this moment as a triumph over Cartesian dualism, the deserved decline of humanism, or the rightful ascendancy of an ontology oriented towards objects.
+These considerations risk losing sight of the political reality that the loss of the grounds for poetics entails.
 As I write these words, a North American woman "wearing" an implanted pacemaker is fighting for her right to access its software, in her words "to know what code is running inside my body" [@mcgowan_i_2016].
-In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive
-analytics: social network analysis, cellular machine learning, patterns of travel and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
+In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
 Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic "select" people for "target strikes" by unmanned areal vehicles.
 Willingly, or not, we are engaged in the political struggle for the control and the deployment of these codified resources.
-The heart and the sky are sites on where the tactics of inscription are increasingly contested.
+The heart and the sky are sites on which the tactics of inscription are increasingly contested.
 They require a capacity to meet the machine and a poetics capable of new emendations.

 <!-- notes -->
 <!-- notes -->